ullrich-k/QMEE/README.md

 # QMEE
 Bio 708
-what you are trying to show
-some of the choices that you have made the basis for these choices (e.g., Cleveland hierarchy, proximity of comparisons, or other principles of graphical communication)

 Assignment 3:
 I have plotted two concepts, firstly the maximum velocity following a startle, and secondly the distance travelled over time in the 200s following the startle.